leeping-ng/LEGO-Facial-Recognition-Box/README.md

 2. To start the program:
     ```
     cd <directory containing LEGO-Facial-Recognition-Box>
-    bash run.sh
+    bash scan.sh
     ```
     The program will keep running in a loop.
 If a whitelisted face is detected, the box opens and the program ends.
-(Do note the limited (~0.5h) battery life!)
+Click on the image window and press 'q' to return to terminal.
+Do note the limited (~0.5h) battery life!

 `To add rpi screenshot`